 The City of Edmonton follows the same sequence of work activities as the other sanitary trunk sewer work underway across Edmonton, these include: (1) Stabilizing the situation (ensure safety, reduce risks), (2) Assessing the issue (info gathering/inspections, and assessment) (3) Engineering Design and (4) Construction.

-New Bypass Tunnel on 151 Street between 100 Avenue and 99 Avenue
+New Bypass Tunnel on 151 Street between 99 Avenue and 100 Avenue

-Progress of overall construction can be found on the March 22 Update.
+Progress of overall construction can be found on the August 4 update.

 The air scrubber plays a major role in odour mitigation for the 100 Avenue shaft repair.
 In addition, there are also chemical injections (hydrogen peroxide injections and nitrate injections), into sewers of nearby pump stations.
 Hydrogen peroxide and nitrate will reduce the effects of hydrogen sulphide, a chemical created in sewer systems.
 This will help reduce odours and make the environment safer for our workers.